abemscac/pies-doc/docs/react/reactivity.md

 ---
-sidebar_position: 4
+sidebar_position: 6
-description: Introduce how reactive values work, and what happens when a component re-renders in React.
+description: Introduce how reactive values work and what happens when a component re-renders in React.
 keywords: [piesdoc, react, react reactivity, react component rendering]
 ---